-Dremio then compares the cost of the plan to the cost of executing the query directly against the physical datasets, and selects the plan with the lower cost.
+Dremio then compares the cost of the plan to the cost of executing the query directly against the tables, and selects the plan with the lower cost.
 Finally, Dremio executes the selected query plan.
 Typically, plans that use one or more reflections are less expensive than plans that run against raw data.
 To get the best results from using reflections, see “Best Practices for Creating Raw and Aggregation Reflections”.

-For example, suppose that three physical datasets named
+For example, suppose that three tables named

 order_detail to join them:

 SELECT * FROM ((order INNER JOIN customer ON order.cust_id = customer.cust_id INNER JOIN item on order.item_id = item.item_id))